matthew-brett/rmdex/README.rst

   to this point (including this cell).
 You can use the ``--check-marks`` option to the main ``rmdex`` utility to check the consistency of these numbers (see below).

-Rmdex will only modify exercise cells / chunks in the output exercise and solution.

 For example, the template may have a cell like this::